About this listing

 Our well-designed 1-room cottage on the coast provides a beautiful base for explorations of Pt.
 Reyes Natl.
-Seashore's beaches and trails.
-Large bath, well-stocked tiled kitchen, new bed, everything local, will charm.
-Set in 1-ac native plant garden.
+Seashore's beaches & trails.
+Spacious bath, full tiled kitchen, new bed, everything local, will charm.
+Set in 1.5-acre native plant garden.

-Spring is coming early on the west marin coast.
-Dramatic sunsets, blue skies and/or interesting weather, lots of birdlife, and the beginning of wildflower bloom.
-Enjoy it at the Quail House in Bolinas, an aesthetically pleasing, immaculate, and comfortable retreat located within a unique, well-known 35-year-old garden in the incomparable "hippie-chic" (as one visitor called it) town of Bolinas.
+Enjoy late summer and fall on the coast at the Quail House in Bolinas, an aesthetically pleasing, immaculately clean, and comfortable retreat for singles and couples with toddlers or babies.
+It is located within a unique, well-known 35-year-old habitat restoration garden of coastal native plants, in the incomparable "hippie-chic" (as one visitor called it) town of Bolinas.

-It is an entirely self-contained 400 sq. ft unit that includes the kitchen and bathroom, with its own parking space, visited only by you and the quail.
-In the surrounding gardens, we grow some of the many threatened native California wildflowers.
+It is an entirely self-contained 400 sq. ft (20'x20') unit that includes the kitchen and bathroom, with its own parking space, visited only by you and the quail.
+In the surrounding garden, we grow some of the many threatened native California wildflowers, for seed-collection and for the seasonal enjoyment of our guests and us.
 It is one large room, with a completely equipped new kitchen area, including refrigerator, butcher block and tiled counters, and new gas stove.
 The style is "California bungalow," with much attention to detail.
 The sound of the ocean, 1/3 of a mile away, will rock you to sleep at night.

-Please note that we have a two-night minimum.
+Please note that we have a three-night minimum.

 You will enjoy a new and very comfortable queen size bed with organic sheets and down comforters from the local organic cotton store, a reclining 2-person loveseat, and an unusually spacious bathroom with a clawfoot bathtub and on-demand unlimited hot water for long, luxurious baths.
 Fine bath products are available for your use, including handmade organic soaps from a creative local soapmaker.